God's Own Country · Living Traditions

 What is Kerala folklore and why is it significant?

-Kerala folklore encompasses the traditional beliefs, oral narratives, ritual performances, crafts, and customs of the diverse communities of Kerala, South India.
-It is significant because unlike many folk traditions worldwide, Kerala's folklore remains actively practised — Theyyam, Mudiyettu, and other forms are not preserved in museums but continue to shape social life, community identity, and spiritual practice.
+Kerala folklore encompasses the traditional beliefs, oral narratives, ritual performances, crafts, and customs of Kerala's diverse communities.
+Unlike many folk traditions worldwide, Kerala's folklore remains actively practised — Theyyam, Mudiyettu, and other forms continue to shape social life and spiritual practice today, not as museum exhibits but as living community institutions.

 What is Theyyam and how is it different from other dance forms?

-Theyyam is a ritual art form from North Kerala where performers don elaborate costumes, intricate face paint, and enter a trance state to embody deities and ancestral spirits.
-Unlike classical dance forms, Theyyam is not a performance for an audience — it is a religious ritual where the performer literally becomes a channel for the divine.
+Theyyam is a ritual art form from North Kerala where performers don elaborate costumes and intricate face paint and enter a trance state to embody deities and ancestral spirits.
+Unlike classical dance forms, Theyyam is not entertainment — it is a religious ritual where the performer literally becomes a channel for the divine.
 With over 400 distinct forms, each Theyyam carries its own mythological narrative, caste memory, and social justice dimension.

 Which Kerala folk art form has UNESCO recognition?

-Mudiyettu — the ritual theatre and dance drama of Kerala — is recognised by UNESCO as an Intangible Cultural Heritage of Humanity.
-It depicts the cosmic battle between the goddess Bhadrakali and the demon Darika, performed in temples of central Kerala.
+Mudiyettu — the ritual theatre of Kerala — is recognised by UNESCO as Intangible Cultural Heritage of Humanity.
+It depicts the cosmic battle between Bhadrakali and the demon Darika, performed in temples of central Kerala.
 The recognition acknowledges its outstanding universal value as a living tradition.

 What are the main categories of Kerala folklore?